unbreakabl3/unbreakabl3.github.io/_posts/2024-02-20-vmware-with-keycloak.md

 ---
-title: VMware vRA + Keycloak (using SAML) + LDAP
+title: VMware Aria Automation + Keycloak (using SAML) + LDAP
 date: 2024-02-22
 categories: [VMware, Keycloak, vIDM, vRA]
-tags: [VMware, vIDM, Keycloak, vRA, Aria Automation]
+tags: [VMware, vIDM, Keycloak, vRA, Aria Automation, vRealize Automation]
 ---

 I got an idea to check if using Keycloak as an IdP for VMware Aria Automation is possible.
 Let's find out.